JamesRamm/QtStuff/README.md

 Some of the features of QtStuff include:

-- A compatibility layer to allow your application to support PyQt or PySide
+- A compatibility layer to allow your application to support PyQt4/5 or PySide
 - A large icon set with corresponding API to easily get hold of `QIcon`objects for each item image.
 - Utility functions for logging, caching `QObject`derived classes, easy threading...
 - Mixins for creating popup dialogs